 But if you don’t have a HoloLens you can join the virtual meeting with a 2D video that appears as a virtual screen in the 3D meeting.
-Those users can still send content into the meeting using their PC, or smartphone — whatever device, as long as it can run the Teams app.
+Those users can still send content into the meeting using their PC, or

 Last, but certainly not least, Microsoft finally addressed gaming.
 And despite suggestions that there was something exciting to announce, nothing materialized.
 Microsoft showed a short demo of what appeared to be some sort of augmented reality Minecraft experience, but it may well have been an advert for the game’s 10-year anniversary on May 17 — which still definitely won’t have original game creator Notch involved.

 While Nadella highlighted how Microsoft is keen to see gamers play on PC, console, and mobile, and how developers can leverage Xbox Live to build better games, none of it materialized into anything concrete.
 Perhaps we’ll learn more about Microsoft’s gaming plans as Build continues over the next couple of days.

 We’re updating this post as Microsoft announces more throughout the day.
 So be sure to come back to see what new information has come to light.